 Hundreds Rally in Kansas Against Discrimination Bill

-February 25, 2014 by Trevor Chandler, Senior Regional Field Organizer
+February 25, 2014 by Trevor Chandler, Associate Regional Field Director

 On a cold and windy day hundreds of Kansans showed up at the capitol in Topeka to protest HB 2453., a bill recently passed by the state’s House of Representatives that would allow employees and government workers to discriminate against LGBT Kansans.